mikablachut/Code_Sharing_Platform/README.md

 ### Add Code Endpoint

-Endpoint takes a JSON object with a field code and two other fields:
+Endpoint accepts a JSON object with the following fields:
+- 'code' field contains code snippet
-- time field contains the time (in seconds) during which the snippet is accessible.
+- 'time' field contains the time (in seconds) during which the snippet is accessible.
-- views field contains a number of views allowed for this snippet.
+- 'views' field contains a number of views allowed for this snippet.

-Negative values and 0 corresponds to the absence of the restriction.Endpoint return JSON with a single field id.
-ID is the unique UUID number of the snippet that helps you access it via the endpoint GET /api/code/UUID.
+Negative values and 0 corresponds to the absence of the restriction.Endpoint returns JSON output with a single field id.
+ID is the unique UUID number of the snippet which helps you access it via the GET  endpoint: ```/api/code/UUID```.

 POST method